deltegui/phoenix/readme.md

 # 🐦 Phoenix
-Phoenix is a tiny library build on top of GO stdlib, Gorilla.Mux, Gorilla.Sessions and autocert to simplify web project creation.
+Phoenix is a tiny library build on top of GO stdlib and Gorilla.Mux to simplify web project creation.
 Things that you get using phoenix:
 * Simple dependency injector.
 * Glue code for controllers.
 * Ready to use HTML and JSON renderers.
-* Available HTTPS connection using cert.pem and key.pem or using autocert.
-* Sessions.
 * Middlewares.
-* CSRF middleware.
 * Startup ASCII logo support.
 * Gracefully server stop.